UlianaEzubchik/Customer_Churn_Prediction/README.md

 - **Handling Missing Values:** Any missing values in the dataset are addressed using appropriate techniques such as imputation or removal.
 - **Feature Encoding:** Categorical features are encoded using techniques like Label Encoding or One-Hot Encoding to prepare them for model training.
-- **Train-Test Split:** The dataset is split into training and testing sets to evaluate the performance of the models.
+- **Stratified Cross-Validation:** To ensure robust model evaluation, a Stratified K-Fold Cross-Validation approach is employed, splitting the dataset into training and testing sets while preserving the class distribution.

 ### Model Selection